microsoft/Partner-Center-PowerShell/docs/help/PartnerCenter.md

 Gets the partner's support profile.

 ### [New-PartnerAccessToken](New-PartnerAccessToken.md)
-Generate a new access token that can be used to access Partner Center.
+Acquires an access token from the authority.

 ### [New-PartnerCustomer](New-PartnerCustomer.md)
 Creates a new customer.